wulffern/aic2026/lectures/lr0_mosfet.md

 There are also some blog posts worth looking at [Inversion Coefficient Based Circuit Design](https://kevinfronczak.com/blog/inversion-coefficient-based-circuit-design) and  [My Circuit Design Methodology](https://kevinfronczak.com/blog/my-circuit-design-methodology).

 I should caveat my proposal for method.
 For the past 7 years I've not had the luxury to do full time, hardcore, analog design.
 As my career progressed, most of my time is now spent telling others what I think is a good idea to do, and not doing hardcore analog design myself.
 I think, however, I have a pretty decent understanding of analog circuits, and how to design them, so I think I'm correct in the proposal.
 If I were to start hardcore analog design now, I would go all in on inversion-coefficient based transistor size selection.

-Maybe next holiday I'll have time to characterize Skywater 130 nm for analog design using the inversion coefficient method above.
-Or maybe you will beat me to it, and do it for me.
-That's even better, because if you publish it, then I can just use whatever you found out.